TerryJCZhang/BeyondMemorization/README.md

 </div>

 This is the official code for [RealMath: A Continuous Benchmark for Evaluating Language Models on Research-Level Mathematics](https://arxiv.org/abs/2505.12575) by Jie Zhang, Cezara Petrui, Kristina Nikolić, Florian Tramèr.

-A novel benchmark derived directly from research papers and mathematical forums that assesses LLMs' abilities on authentic mathematical tasks.